Semi-implicit Euler method

 In mathematics, the semi-implicit Euler method, also called symplectic Euler, semi-explicit Euler, Euler–Cromer, and Newton–Størmer–Verlet (NSV), is a modification of the Euler method for solving Hamilton's equations, a system of ordinary differential equations that arises in classical mechanics.
 It is a symplectic integrator and hence it yields better results than the standard Euler method.

+Origin

+The method has been discovered and forgotten many times, dating back to Newton's Principiae, as recalled by Richard Feynman in his Feynman Lectures (Vol. 1, Sec.
+9.6) In modern times, the method was rediscovered in a 1956 preprint by René De Vogelaere that, although never formally published, influenced subsequent work on higher-order symplectic methods.